• Meet Rachel

 When using dates in your writing, it can be difficult to know how specific you should be.
 Should you include the day, the month, or just the year?
 Alternatively, should you write “early 1950s” or “1952”?

-As an academic editor with a PhD in history, many of my clients are historians or in history-adjacent fields.
+As a developmental editor with a PhD in history, many of my clients are historians or in history-adjacent fields.

 It is essential that these authors know how to guide the reader through the chronology of a narrative.
 But they also don’t want to bog the reader down with unnecessary information!